EndeavourOS-Community-Editions/leftwm/README.md

 # leftwm
 A window manager for adventurers -- EndeavourOS setup

-# ---> Not official release for now .. under development
+# ---> Not official released for now .. under development

 packages to be built and available on repo